Wright's Ferry: Ferry operations

 Traffic heading west from Lancaster, Philadelphia, and other nearby towns regularly traveled through Wright's Ferry, using the ferry to cross the river.
 As traffic flow increased, the ferry business expanded.
 Wright used canoes, rafts, and flatboats.
 In the early 19th century, steamboats were developed that could handle the river.
 The flatboats were large enough to carry Conestoga wagons and other large vehicles.
 Due to the volume of traffic, however, wagons, freight, supplies and people often became backed-up in the river town, with waiting periods of several days to cross the river.
 With 150 to 200 vehicles typically lined up on the Columbia side, ferrymen used chalk to number the wagons.

 Fee structure

 The early ferry consisted of two dugout canoes, made in the style of Native Americans, fastened together and carrying a carriage and wagon wheels.
 When numerous cattle were moved, the canoeist guided a lead animal into the water, holding on by a rope, so that the others would follow.
 If the lead animal became confused and started swimming in circles, however, the other animals followed until they tired and eventually drowned.

 During the years of operation, transport technology improved.
 Eventually there were water vessels that could convey even the heavy Conestoga wagons.
-These were being built in this era in Conestoga, Pennsylvania on the west bank of the river.
+These were being built in this era in Conestoga, Pennsylvania on the east bank of the river.